 While being a staff member on your recreation team is a portion of the student’s time on campus, it’s not their prime concern.
 As a leader, you want to be conscientious of your student staff’s educational priorities through means of mentoring and providing support where you can.

 For Melton, communication is key, and it goes both ways.
-“I make sure my students know I understand their classes are their No.1 priority, and as long as they communicate with me, I’m willing to work with them and be flexible,” said Melton.
+“I make sure my students know I understand their classes are their No.1 priority.
+And long as they communicate with me, I’m willing to work with them and be flexible,” said Melton.